RIT3shSapata/sgw-training/tasks/tasks.md

 ### Observations

 - Created a docker network and then the sgw for the nodes composed using docker compose yaml file.
+- Created a database db1 in the travel-sample bucket
 - created the document: Output:
 - "id": 1, "ok": True, "rev": "1-622c50a7af0ecb76dff71baa74d13333"
 - Get document executed.
 Output: